 Image

 Board Member

-Elise Edelman (Secretary) has worked as an Innovation and Human Potential Consultant for the past 8 years.
+Elise Edelman has worked as an Innovation and Human Potential Consultant for the past 8 years.
 She previously spent 24 years in Product Development at Procter & Gamble, where she uncovered consumer insights to guide technology development and bring products to market.
 Her experiences developing new product ideas led her to coach teams and leaders on strategy, creative problem solving, and holistic idea development.
 She specializes in assessing organizational dynamics and leadership coaching.
 She holds a BS degree in Chemical Engineering from The University of Toledo.
 She lives in Wyoming with her husband Ken and daughter Fiona, who participates in art and musical theatre classes.

+Image